HadrienG2/code-that-counts/src/multithreading-rayon.md

 to get on my CPU when it comes to asymptotic throughput.
 But this solution can be improved in other respects.

-Before getting there, though, I would like to address one more matter.
+Before getting there, though, I would like to address another matter.
 Given that my CPU has hyperthreading functionality, it actually exposes 16 hardware threads, not 8, so you might expect a 16x speedup.
 But the truth is, for a well-tuned compute-bound task, that cannot happen.